jgabaut/sprites4curses/README.md

 ## Prerequisites <a name = "prerequisites_scripts"></a>

-To use the python scripts you need to install Pillow:
+To use the python scripts you need to install Pillow, using `pip`:

 #### `pip install Pillow`